Samsung/tizen-docs/docs/application/dotnet/guides/applications/service_application.md

 Service application can be explicitly launched by a UI application.
 They can also be launched conditionally.

-The list of running service applications is available in the task switcher system application; however no events occur if the user selects a service application from the task switcher.
+The list of running service applications is available in the task switcher system application; however, no events occur if the user selects a service application from the task switcher.
 The main menu does not contain icons for service applications.
 Multiple service applications can be running simultaneously with other service and UI applications.

 ## Application states